Monzcare R-Cup Reusable Menstrual Cup Review

 “I just wasn’t happy in terms of design, function and overall quality.
 I should have stuck with my tried and true (the Diva Cup).”

-“Using this cup was one of the most painful experience of my life!
+“Using this cup was one of the most painful experiences of my life!
 And, I’ve tried other menstrual cups before and didn’t have a problem with them.”

-“It’s really hard to remove without making a total mess because it’s so soft.”
+“It’s really hard to remove without making a total mess because it’s so soft.
+The R cup just seems to collapse in on itself at the slightest touch.
+This one should be avoided for sure.”

 Monzcare R-Cup Reusable Menstrual Cup Pros: